Júnior Brandão

-José Brandão Gonçalves Júnior (born 7 January 1995), known as Júnior Brandão, is a Brazilian professional footballer who plays as a forward for Brazilian club Guarani.
+José Brandão Gonçalves Júnior (born 7 January 1995), known as Júnior Brandão, is a Brazilian professional footballer who plays as a forward for V.League 1 club The Cong-Viettel.

 Club career

 Early career

 Born in Ibiúna, São Paulo, Brandão finished his formation with Taboão da Serra.
 In May 2015, after representing CATS in the 2015 Copa São Paulo de Futebol Júnior, he joined Juventus de Seara in the Campeonato Catarinense Série B.

 Brandão made his senior debut on 28 June 2015, playing the last 19 minutes in a 1–1 home draw against Atlético Tubarão.
 He scored his first goals seven days later, netting a brace in a 9–0 home routing of Blumenau.
 On 29 July, he scored a hat-trick in a 3–2 home win against Operário de Mafra.

 On 23 September 2015, Brandão signed for Série D side Ypiranga-RS, and featured rarely as his side achieved promotion to Série C.

 Júnior Brandão played for Boa Esporte and Ferroviária during the 2016 campaign, both featuring sparingly.
 On 8 December of that year he agreed to a contract with Novo Hamburgo for the ensuing Campeonato Gaúcho, and contributed with one goal in only two matches as his side lifted the trophy.

 On 11 August 2017, Brandão moved to Primavera, but his side was knocked out of the Campeonato Paulista Segunda Divisão just two matches after his arrival.
 In December, he signed for Iporá.